 Key takeaways:

-• Vanguard offers a strong selection of mutual funds and exchange-traded funds.
+• Vanguard has a strong selection of mutual funds and ETFs.

-• Some of these funds focus on bonds and other fixed-income securities.
+• Some of Vanguard’s funds invest in bonds and other fixed-income investments.

-• Three standout bond funds from Vanguard are VEMBX, VGIT, and VWAHX.
+• Three top Vanguard bond funds are VEMBX, VGIT, and VWAHX.

 Overview of Vanguard’s Top Bond Funds